froggyos/froggyos.github.io/versions/1.12/README.md

 trusted
-add a file called "trusted programs" at every boot, check if any files in the trusted programs file exist if they do, change their trusted permission to true
+add a file called "trusted programs" at every boot, check if any files in the trusted programs file exist if they do, push the file name to config.trustedPrograms

 overhaul inclusions in translation descriptors [T#:{value}]